guiialmeiida/my-twitch/README.md

 ## Streaming

-If you wantç to start a stream you will need to use [OBS Studio](https://obsproject.com/pt-br) and then go to `Settings -> Stream` set:
+If you want to start a stream you will need to use [OBS Studio](https://obsproject.com/pt-br) and then go to `Settings -> Stream` set:

 - `Service to Custom`
 - `Server to rtmp://localhost/live`